5aji/gchat/readme.txt

 Struture
 ============

-This project contains four libraries, both written specifically for this project (they are not libraries I had lying around).
+This project contains four libraries, all written specifically for this project (they are not libraries I had lying around).
 The first library is a wrapper for the linux socket API to make it easier to handle.
 More details can be found in the lib/netty folder.